Lincoln County events and ranch tours are conducted from May-September annually by the Lincoln

 participant is requested at event.

 Wear sturdy shoes as some walking

 over rough terrain may be necessary.
 Bring personal needs items,

 to share are desired, if available.
 Signed release requested.

-LCHS Board Meetings: 1st Saturday of each month at
+LCHS Board Meetings: usually on 1st Saturday of each month at

 Visitors/Members Welcome to

 January 10, 2015, 10 a.m.

 LCHS Board Meeting on this date @ The Dolan

 House, 826 Calle